hyperledger/besu-docs/docs/Concepts/Consensus-Protocols/Comparing-PoA.md

 ---
-description: Besu  Proof of Authority consensus protocols comparison
+description: Besu proof of authority consensus protocols comparison
 ---

-# Comparing Proof of Authority consensus protocols
+# Comparing proof of authority consensus protocols

-Besu implements the Clique, IBFT 2.0, and QBFT Proof of Authority consensus protocols.
-Proof of Authority consensus protocols work when participants know each other and there is a level of trust between them.
+Besu implements the Clique, IBFT 2.0, and QBFT proof of authority consensus protocols.
+Proof of authority consensus protocols work when participants know each other and there is a level of trust between them.
 For example, in a permissioned consortium network.

-Proof of Authority consensus protocols have faster block times and a much greater transaction throughput than the Ethash Proof of Work consensus protocol used on the Ethereum MainNet.
+Proof of authority consensus protocols have faster block times and a much greater transaction throughput than the Ethash proof of work consensus protocol used on the Ethereum MainNet.

 In Clique, IBFT 2.0, or QBFT, a group of nodes in the network act as signers (Clique) or validators (IBFT 2.0 and QBFT).
 The existing nodes in the signer/validator pool vote to add nodes to or remove